The Finance Podcast Launch Checklist: Everything You Need Before Going Live

 How Do You Configure Your Hosting Platform and RSS Feed?

 Account setup.
-Configure your show name, description, category (typically Business or Investing for finance shows), language, and explicit content flag (almost certainly “no” for finance content).
+Configure your show name, description, category, language, and explicit content flag (almost certainly “no” for finance content).
 Get these right before submitting to any directory.
 Changing category post-submission can cause listing errors.

 Cover art upload.
 Upload your cover art and confirm it passes the hosting platform’s validation check.
-Most platforms flag spec issues immediately.
+Hosting platforms should flag spec issues immediately.

 Which Podcast Directories Should You Submit To?